suth/mac-traefik-config/README.md

 1. Restart dnsmasq using `sudo brew services restart dnsmasq`
 1. Confirm everything works so far by running `dig foobar.test @127.0.0.1 +short`.
 The output should match the alias we created.
 1. Now we need to add a resolver.
 Create a directory using `sudo mkdir /etc/resolver` that will contain our resolver.
 Then create a file named `test` (the name corresponds to our `.test` TLD) with the contents `nameserver 127.0.0.1`
-1. Confirm everything is set up using `ping foobar.test`
+1. Confirm everything is set up using `ping -c 1 foobar.test`

 ## Traefik Configuration